CharuDataAnalyst/ESG-Financial-Risk-Detection-for-Strategic-Decision-Making/README.md

 # ESG-Financial-Risk-Detection-for-Strategic-Decision-Making

-Objective

-This project explores how Environmental, Social, and Governance (ESG) metrics interact with financial performance.
-The goal is to detect early-warning risk signals that can impact investment decisions, client trust, and long-term business sustainability.
+The Story

+In 2025, investors and companies are no longer judged solely by financial metrics.
+Environmental, Social, and Governance (ESG) performance now directly impacts long-term profitability and reputation.

+But the challenge is real: how do you quantify ESG risk alongside financial data to make smarter strategic decisions?

+This project answers that question by turning ESG and financial datasets into actionable insights for companies and investors.

+Understanding the Problem

+Companies publish ESG scores, but these numbers rarely tell the full story.

+Financial performance and ESG often move independently, making risk assessment tricky.

+Decision-makers needed a way to visualize risk and detect patterns early.

+The Approach

-Data Overview
+Data Collection

-Dataset Size: 11,000+ rows, 16 columns (2020–2025)

-Sources: Combined Kaggle ESG dataset + financial KPI datasets
+Combined ESG datasets with financial KPIs (2015–2025) for 11,000+ projects/companies.

-Key Features: ESG scores, carbon emissions, board diversity, revenue growth, operating margin, and debt ratio.

-Approach
-1. Data Preprocessing

-Cleaned missing ESG scores using regression imputation

-Normalized financial metrics across industries

-Merged ESG and financial data using company identifiers

-2. Feature Engineering
+Feature Engineering

-Created Risk Index = (Debt Ratio × Carbon Intensity) / Governance Score
+Created Risk Index = (Debt Ratio × Carbon Intensity) ÷ Governance Score

-Built ESG trend features (3-year moving averages)
+Calculated 3-year moving averages to detect trends

-3. Modeling
+Analysis & Modeling

-Clustering (K-Means): Segmented companies into High-Risk, Moderate-Risk, and Sustainable Leaders.
+Clustering (K-Means) to segment companies: High-Risk, Moderate-Risk, Sustainable Leaders

-Logistic Regression: Predicted probability of financial distress based on ESG scores.

-Random Forest Classifier: Ranked top ESG factors impacting net profit.
+Random Forest Classifier to identify which ESG factors most influence net profit

+Correlation Analysis between ESG scores and financial KPIs

-4. Visualization
+Visualization

 Power BI dashboard with:

-KPI Cards: Net Profit, ESG Score, Risk Index

-Heatmap: Risk concentration by industry and region
+Heatmaps of risk by industry and region

-Trend Lines: ESG performance vs profitability
+Trend lines showing ESG vs financial performance

-Results
+KPI cards for quick decision-making

+Key Insights

-Companies with low governance scores had 2.5× higher risk of financial instability.
+Low governance scores = 2.5x higher financial risk

-High carbon emitters showed a negative 0.65 correlation with long-term profitability.
+High carbon-emitting companies tend to show negative correlation with profitability

-Diversity in leadership correlated with 7–9% higher revenue growth over 5 years.
+Leadership diversity correlates with 7–9% higher revenue growth

+Why This Matters

+Helps investors de-risk portfolios by integrating ESG with financial metrics

+Provides companies with early-warning signals for strategic decision-making

+Turns raw ESG data into a business intelligence tool that influences real decisions

-Tools & Tech
+Tech Stack

 Python (Pandas, Scikit-learn, Matplotlib)

 SQL for data integration

-Power BI for visualization
+Power BI for interactive dashboards

-Business Impact

-This project proves how integrating ESG with financial analysis can:

-Help investors de-risk portfolios.

-Enable consulting firms to give data-backed sustainability advice.

-Support board-level decision-making on risk management.